Argentina : Entrepreneurship and Micro-Finance in Emerging Economies

 On-Site in Buenos Aires

-Over seven days, you will be immersed in the multifaceted reality of Argentina.
+Over the course of the week, you will be immersed in the multifaceted reality of Argentina.
 This provides you with the opportunity to develop cultural intelligence and reflect deeply on your understanding of global business management.

 March 16: You will arrive in Argentina and the group will get acclimated to the environment together.